 At ONE: THRONE OF TIGERS in February 2017, Teo showed tenacity and determination against Indonesia’s Priscilla Hertati Lumban Gaol.

-It was quite a test for Teo that night at the Stadium Negara in Kuala Lumpur, Malaysia, as she faced a talented striker who had earned multiple Indonesian national championships, as well as a bronze medal in wushu at the Southeast Asian Games.
+It was quite a test for Teo that night at the Stadium Negara in Kuala Lumpur, Malaysia, as she faced a talented striker who had earned multiple Indonesian national championships, as well as a bronze medal at the Wushu World Championship.

 Plus, the Singaporean had to deal with the fact that Priscilla was a southpaw.
 But once Teo figured that out, she controlled the action, pushed the pace, and got the better of the striking exchanges.
 She tagged Gaol on numerous occasions in the third round and proved to be more skilled in the clinch, ultimately earning the nod on all three judges’ scorecards.

 This was the first time the Singaporean had ever competed past the second round, but her gas tank proved to be up to the task when tested.

 Earning The Title Shot By Finishing Puja Tomar

 Teo, now adopting the nickname “No Chill,” had the most important bout of her career last November, when she met Indian wushu champion Puja Tomar at ONE: IMMORTAL PURSUIT at the Singapore Indoor Stadium.

 The local heroine was a little bit nervous, as she was promised a shot at the inaugural ONE Women’s Strawweight World Championship if she were to stand victorious.
 HOwever, even with the nerves, she turned in her best performance yet.